Anti-stigma campaigns: do they work

 Anti-stigma campaigns work: do they work

-Despite numerous anti-stigma campaigns, stigma still exists.
-Teaching about implicit stigma could be more an effective way to reduce stigma.
+Despite numerous anti-stigma campaigns over the last few decades, stigma still exists.
+Teaching about implicit stigma could be a more an effective way to reduce stigma.

 We have come a long way in understanding mental illness and addressing the social stigma that affects those who suffer.
 Stigma is a negative stereotype, in this case about mental health.
 National and international public education campaigns are helping to bring the topic of mental illness out of the shadows but do anti-stigma campaigns work?